The Divorce Financial Checklist for the Recently Separated

 If you have a mortgage lender, letting them know about your separation and pending divorce is a big priority on any divorce checklist.
 You may also need to speak with your rental unit manager or landlord if your spouse is on a lease.

-In a divorce, there may need to be a settlement of the shared estate and in that case, you and your spouse should figure out who will be covering the mortgage payment in the meantime.
+In a divorce, there may need to be a settlement of the shared estate, and in that case, you and your spouse should figure out who will be covering the mortgage payment in the meantime.

-If utilities are in your name and you’re leaving a shared home, take your name off of the accounts.
+If utilities are in your name and you’re leaving a shared home, take your name off the accounts.
 If you’re staying put, take your spouse’s name off any utility bill.

 Gather Financial Documents